Wiki · Concept · Last reviewed July 1, 2026

 OAuth Resource Indicators are the Standards Track extension defined in RFC 8707, Resource Indicators for OAuth 2.0, by Brian Campbell, John Bradley, and Hannes Tschofenig.
 RFC 8707 was published in February 2020.
 It adds a resource request parameter that lets an OAuth client explicitly signal the protected resource, also called the resource server, where it intends to use an access token.

 The basic distinction is simple.
 A scope says what kind of access is requested, such as reading files or posting calendar entries.
 A resource indicator says where the resulting token is intended to be used.
 In multi-resource systems, that difference is not cosmetic.
-The same scope string can mean different things at different APIs, and a token that is valid everywhere is harder to contain after leakage or confused delegation.
+The same scope string can mean different things at different APIs, and a token that is valid everywhere is harder to contain after leakage, counterfeit-resource phishing, or confused delegation.

 For AI agents, resource indicators matter because agents often discover tools, connectors, and servers at runtime.
 A coding agent, browser agent, or workflow runner may ask an authorization server for a token while holding a URL for a specific tool server.
 RFC 8707 gives that request a standardized place to carry the intended destination.